dagster-io/dagster/RELEASING.md

 To make dependency management easier in the context of a monorepo with many installable projects, package versions move in lockstep with each other and with git tags.

-As the API is still in flux, we aren't following strict semantic versioning rules at this point, but roughly intend micro versions to reflect a regular release schedule and minor versions to reflect milestones in the framework's capability.
+As the API is still in flux, we aren't following strict semantic versioning rules at this point, but roughly intend micro versions to reflect a regular release schedule and minor versions to reflect milestones in the framework's capabilities and the maturity of its internals.

 Breaking API changes should be recorded in `CHANGELOG.rst`.